The quantum Newman-Moore model in a longitudinal field: Discussion and outlook

 $\bullet$~{\em Classical stochastic dynamics and large deviations.} The classical TPM is of interest due to its slow glassy relaxation at low temperatures \cite{garrahan2000glassiness,garrahan2002glassiness}.
 This is understood to be a consequence of the effective kinetic constraints on the motion of defects, which gives rise to dynamical heterogeneity and to large deviation phase transitions \cite{turner2015overlap}.
 An interesting question is what role the multiplicity of frustrated minima we found here for $k<0$ in the TPMz plays in the glassy dynamics of the TPM.
 Also, the dynamical phase diagram of KCMs with soft constraints, like the soft FA model \cite{elmatad2010finite-temperature} for positive biasing towards the inactive phase, is reminiscent of the static phase diagram of the TPMz for positive magnetic field \cite{sasa2010thermodynamic,garrahan2014transition,turner2015overlap}.
 One may wonder if there is also an analogy between the statics of the TPMz for negative field with KCMs with negative activity biasing (noting that for example, in the East model, that region of the dynamical phase diagram also displays what appear to be frustrated states \cite{jack2013large,banuls2019using} with similar patterns as the $3P \times 3Q$ sizes here).
+As for KCMs the glassiness comes from the dynamical coexistence of an active and an inactive phase, could the glassiness of the dynamics of the plaquette models come from the static coexistence of a frustrated and a trivial phase?